meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![pcb-controller.png](_figures/pcb-controller.png)

 Lines in green, indicate a connection between two points in the board.
 Lines in black offsetting the green lines indicate curves cutting the copper surface, creating the end routes between the connect coordinates in the board.
-Lines in yellow indicate bridges, connecting two points from to top side of the board via a wire.
+Lines in yellow indicate bridges, connecting two points from the top side of the board via a wire.
 Lines in red, indicate components or connectors of the board and their orientation.

 The Motors Hub controller is composed of the following elements :

 1. A PCB board.
 2. The printed schematic glued on top of the PCB, indicating the location of components and the underlying routes of the PCB.
 3. One ESP32 with 38 pins.
-4. Two twenty pin female headers allowing to remove the ESP32.
+4. Two 20-pin female headers allowing to remove the ESP32.
-5. One two pin female header for connecting the 12v fan.
+5. One 2-pin female header for connecting the 12v fan.
-6. One four pin female header.
+6. One 4-pin female header.
-7. One 2 pin JST male connector for the 5v supply.
+7. One 2-pin JST male connector for the 5v supply.
-8. One 3 pin JST male and female connector used to connect two temperature sensors via the one wire protocol.
+8. One 3-pin JST male and female connector used to connect two temperature sensors via the one wire protocol.
 9. Two Green 5 mm Screw terminal PCB Connector, one for the speed link of both motors and one for the 12v input.
-10. Two five wire ribbon cable 7 cm, used to connect the power modules.
+10. Two 5-wire ribbon cable 7 cm, used to connect the power modules.
-11. Two five ping female headers used to connect the power modules at the end of ribbon cable.
+11. Two 5-pin female headers used to connect the power modules at the end of ribbon cable.
-12. One three wire ribbon cable 7 cm, used to connect the temperature sensors.
+12. One 3-wire ribbon cable 7 cm, used to connect the temperature sensors.
 13. Two temperature sensors DS18B20 connected via one wire.
 14. Pieces of wire for the implementing the PCB bridges as indicated by the yellow color in the PCB.PRINT.Stickers schematic.
 15. A case cooler 8 cm LogiLink FAN101 at 12V.
 16. Two Agrofelis Motor Hub Power Drivers and the Agrofelis Motors hub ADAC module.
-17. Non mandatory connectors, two 2 pin terminal, high current red an black wire, male and female connectors to power the analog motor drivers with.
+17. Non mandatory connectors, two 2-pin terminal, high current red an black wire, male and female connectors to power the analog motor drivers with.
 18. Glue gun to secure the copper side of the pcb from extrernal factors applied after its function has been verified.
 19. The software https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver/src/DualMotorDriver

 Remarks :

 - One pin is trimmed off the twenty pin female headers, to match each side of the 19 pins of the ESP32.
-- The temperature sensor male headers, are removed and connected with the 3 wire ribbon cable, to lower their height profile.
+- The temperature sensor male headers, are removed and connected with the 3-wire ribbon cable, to lower their height profile.

 Various listed elements of the controller, are layout by the following photo.